 In fact, in one study, rats that fasted every other day were nearly 66 percent more likely to survive a heart attack than those on a normal diet.

 4. Reduces Inflammation

 Inflammation is a normal immune response to injury.
 Chronic inflammation, on the other hand, can lead to chronic disease.

-Another study in 2015 found that a longer duration of nighttime fasting was associated with a decrease in markers of inflammation.
-(14) In the journal Rejuvenation Research, alternate-day fasting helped reduce markers of oxidative stress.
-(15)
+Another study in 2015 discovered that a longer duration of nighttime fasting was associated with a decrease in markers of inflammation.
+In the journal Rejuvenation Research, alternate-day fasting helped reduce markers of oxidative stress.